![]() |

 N.B.
 In the Chinese martial art of Wing Chun, this same position, with the same function, is known as "bong sau" (wing arm).

-a) when a diagonal-unbendable-arm remains "unbent" against a strong push against the outside of its forearm and
+a) when a diagonal-unbendable-arm remains "unbent" while resisting a strong push against the outside of its forearm and

 b) when a vertical-unbendable-arm successfully deflects past it, a strong push that is in contact with the inside of its forearm.